tommasocarraro-sony/recsys-agent/README.md

 Finally, you can run the application by running the following command from the root folder of the project:

 `python app_main.py`

-TODO check if it is needed to change RecBole code